ryanstout/stoutlang/docs/effects.md

 }
 ```

 In StoutLang, exceptions are effects.
-Notice how the errors can pass through the falls to `a` and `b` without any extra code.
-(But the type/effect system understands that both `a` and `b` have the FileIOError and ParseIntError effects)
+Notice how the errors can pass through the calls to `a` and `b` without any extra code.
+(The type/effect system understands that both `a` and `b` can emit `FileIOError` and `ParseIntError` effects)

 Instead of being required to handle errors, we find it more practical to provide an easy to see any places in your code that may cause a crash.
 In your editor, functions with unhandled exceptions are underlined in yellow.
 You can rely on the default behavior (the app crashes), or you can add a handler upstream.

 If you're ok with you're app crashing if the disk is full for example, you can just let the error bubble up to the top level.

+## Summary

+Effect types really feel like magic (in a good way) when you get the hang of them.
+They provide 80% of the benefits you get from a using a pure functional language, but are an order of magnitude simpler to understand.
+Under the hood, many of the code paths can be monomorphised (meaning there is no performance penalty compared to Option/Maybe/Result types).

+I think my favorite thing about effect types is that you don't really need to think about them.
+Because the standard library implements effect types for all side effects, any code downstream (all code except calls to C or other languages (unsafe code)) automatically have the effects created and tracked.

+Because effects are parameterized by the arguments to the core action, we can see at a high level exact details about what a chunk of code does.
+This kind of compile introspection has never been done before (that I'm aware).
+With more concern about security, and more AI generated code, I think these guarantees have never been more relevant.

 ---